cryostatio/cryostat-web/README.md

 ## Development server

-First run a `container-jfr` instance with WebSocket communication and CORS enabled.
+First run a `cryostat` instance with WebSocket communication and CORS enabled.
-The environment variable `CONTAINER_JFR_CORS_ORIGIN` enables CORS and sets its origin to the value provided.
+The environment variable `CRYOSTAT_CORS_ORIGIN` enables CORS and sets its origin to the value provided.
 For example:

-`cd $CONTAINER_JFR_DIR && CONTAINER_JFR_CORS_ORIGIN=http://localhost:9000 sh run.sh`
+`cd $CRYOSTAT_DIR && CRYOSTAT_CORS_ORIGIN=http://localhost:9000 sh run.sh`

-Then run `npm run start:dev` to start a hot-reloading WebServer instance of the `-web` UI, which will by default target the `container-jfr` instance started above.
-This can be customized by editing the `.env` file, for example if you have another service already listening on the default port `8181` and your ContainerJFR is listening elsewhere.
+Then run `npm run start:dev` to start a hot-reloading WebServer instance of the `-web` UI, which will by default target the `cryostat` instance started above.
+This can be customized by editing the `.env` file, for example if you have another service already listening on the default port `8181` and your Cryostat is listening elsewhere.